Political science: Overview

 Political science is a social study concerning the allocation and transfer of power in decision making, the roles and systems of governance including governments and international organizations, political behaviour, and public policies.
 It measures the success of governance and specific policies by examining many factors, including stability, justice, material wealth, peace, and public health.
 Some political scientists seek to advance positive theses (which attempt to describe how things are, as opposed to how they should be) by analysing politics; others advance normative theses, such as by making specific policy recommendations.
-The study of politics and policies can be closely connected—for example, in comparative analyses of which types of political institutions tend to produce certain types of policies.
+The study of politics and policies can be closely connected—for example, through comparative analyses of which political institutions tend to produce certain policies.
 Political science provides analysis and predictions about political and governmental issues.
-Political scientists examine the processes, systems and political dynamics of countries and regions of the world, often to raise public awareness or to influence specific governments.
+Political scientists examine the processes, systems, and political dynamics of countries and regions of the world, often to raise public awareness or to influence specific governments.